Mkenza/pdi_ReID/README.md

                 [--embed_size EMBED_SIZE]
 		[--learning_rate LEARNING_RATE]
 		[--cnn_type CNN_TYPE]
+                [--reidmodel_path REIDMODEL_PATH]
 ```

 cnn_type can be vgg19 or unet
 data_path is the path to the folder containing train and test datasets (folders named bounding_box_{train/test}/)
+reidmodel_path is the path to the UNET pretrained on clothes data

+the trained model UNet on segmentation task is available at https://drive.google.com/file/d/1UnLqYdZBn8PnYdS4xuRD4XnDg-QMPpZ8/view?usp=share_link .

+but the training of the model is done in the deep_sort/deep/Triplet_dataset.ipynb

 ## References